MarcFrankfurt/Bioweb3D/README.md

 y axis: number of arrests from 0 to 159.735 arrests (this max is for males 21-24 years and arrested 1982 for disorderly conduct)

-**2.2) Load the cluster file into the software** With the "select data" drop down menue you can select and deselect clusters and assign colors.
+**2.2) Load the arrest-cluster.jason file into the software** With the "select data" drop down menue you can select and deselect clusters and assign colors.
 There are sets for the 4 main arrest groups (female/male for prostitution or disorderly conduct), which are equivalent to 4 penetrating surfaces and sets for all age groups and years which are like curves, when the 3D surface cuts the parallel plane slices.
 In "View" you can mount different coordinate systems side by side and rotate them simultaneously.
 In "Settings" you can adjust axis magnification and size of marks.

 Data source FBI, via [bjs.ojp.usdoj.gov](http://www.bjs.ojp.usdoj.gov/index.cfm?ty=datool&surl=/arrests/index.cfm) and [PoliceProstitutionandPolitics.com](http://www.PoliceProstitutionandPolitics.com).